Skip to main content

 spec:

-Register the Cluster:
+Register the Destination:

 kubectl --context $PLATFORM apply --filename platform-cluster.yaml